mrmrcoleman/autocon2_workshop/README.md

 INSERT BACKUPS SCREENSHOT

 You can now inspect the backups.
 Click on `clab-autocon2-srl1`.
-Then you can click on your backup.
+Then you can click on each backup to view it.

 INSERT BACKUP DETAILS VIEW